-For machine-washable down mattress pads, it is preferable to use a front-loading washer because these washers are made to handle large loads and do not use an agitator to clean.
+For machine-washable down mattress pads, it is preferable to use a front-loading washer because they are made to handle large loads and do not use an agitator to clean.

 Before washing, remember to check both sides of the pad to make sure there are no open seams or tears in the fabric.
-The last thing you need is a washer filled with feathers, says Reichert.
+The last thing you need is a washer filled with feathers, Reichert points out.

 Dry on the lowest heat — never on high.
-To keep feathers fluffed, toss in a few wool or rubber dryer balls or tennis balls.
+To keep feathers fluffed, toss in a few wool, rubber dryer balls or tennis balls.
 Every 15 minutes or so, remove the pad from the dryer and, using your hands, break up and fluff the clumps of feathers.
 This will help the down dry evenly.
-Damp feathers will mildew and absorb odors, so continue drying until no trace of moisture remains.
+Damp feathers will absorb odors and mildew, so continue drying until no trace of moisture remains.

 Using interviews with specialists, online reviews and personal experience, TODAY editors, writers and experts take care to recommend items we really like and hope you’ll enjoy!
 TODAY does have affiliate relationships with various online retailers.
 So, while every product is independently selected, if you buy something through our links, we may get a small share of the revenue.